stevedepp/gcp-iot-pipeline/README.md

 ### run the weather sensor module to collect data

-- [x] if not already done so, then setup a secure shell log in to raspberrypi, change to the ```gcp-iot-pipeline``` directory, and source its virtual environment:
+- [x] if not already done so, then setup a secure shell log in to raspberrypi, change to the ```gcp-iot-pipeline``` directory, source its virtual environment, and export an environment variable for this project.

     ```ssh pi@raspberrypi.local```

     ```cd gcp-iot-pipeline/rpi```

     ```source .venv/bin/activate```

-- [x] export an environment variable for this project.

     ```export PROJECT=test123depp```

 - [x] from the ```iot-analytics-depp``` google storage bucket, copy the ```key.json``` file to the raspberrypi's ```credentials``` directory and set an environment variable ```GOOGLE_APPLICATION_CREDENTIALS``` for the file's path.